PSU-Population-Research-Center/census_reald/README.md

 ## Downloads

 Releases are published as Stata-formatted datasets.
-Release tags follow the pattern `{acs-end-year}-reald{standard-year}-v{revision}` — for example, `2023-reald24-v01` is the ACS 5-year sample ending in 2023, classified under the REALD24 standard, first published revision.
-When a vintage is revised (see [Updates](#updates)), a new `v02` release is published under the same `{acs-end-year}-reald{standard-year}` prefix.
+Release tags follow the pattern `{acs-end-year}-reald{standard-year}-v{revision}` — for example, `acs5-2023-reald24-v01` is the ACS 5-year sample ending in 2023, classified under the REALD24 standard, first published revision.
+When a vintage is revised (see [Updates](#updates)), a new release is published under the same release tag with a new version suffix `-v{revision}`.

 | Release | ACS 5-Year Period | REALD Standard | Download |
 |---|---|---|---|